Climate Change in Australia

 Climate information, projections, tools and data

-Note: Reaching a global warming level means the global mean surface temperature (GMST) is steadily at or near that level relative to the baseline (reference period) chosen to represent the pre-industrial climate: 1850–1900.
+Note: Reaching a global warming level means the global surface air temperature (GSAT) is steadily at or near that level relative to the baseline (reference period) chosen to represent the pre-industrial climate: 1850–1900.

-Rainfall change is reported between the recent baseline of 1986–2005 to the future period when the world reaches the warming level.
-This recent baseline is used for relevance to our recent experience.
+Average rainfall change is reported between the baseline period employed to benchmark global warming (1850-1900), and either a more recent ‘standard’ baseline of 1995-2014 (or recent Global Warming Level of 1.2 °C), to the future period when the world reaches the warming level (as indicated).
+Percentage change from the nine-model ensemble, identified as the ‘application-ready locally relevant dataset’, is presented here.
+We note these results are similar to those for the entire CMIP6 ensemble.
 Change in average rainfall is reported - not changes in rainfall extremes, which can be different from the change in the average.

 The global average precipitation is projected to increase in a warmer world.
 But the likely change is very different in different parts of the world, from decrease, little change to increase.
 Changes are strongly related to the change in atmospheric circulation and weather patterns.
 There is also a range of plausible change currently assessed from various lines of evidence, and there is not a strong consensus between different climate models in most places - but several notable cases where there is strong agreement such as southwest Australia.

-From the 1986–2005 baseline to the future time when the world reaches each warming level, the central estimate projection is:
+Focussing on Australia and narrowing the colour scale to better see the detail, annual average rainfall change from the 1850-1900 baseline to the future time when the world reaches each warming level, the central estimate projection is:

 Note: Northern and much of central Australia are seasonally dry in winter (JJA) and spring (SON), so % changes are relative to a small amount.